 increasing the pool of women in senior leadership and management positions;

 women leaders who become more confident and visible.
 Participants have successfully increased their public profile after implementing skills gained on the programme;

 better gender balance in senior roles within universities - something Universities New Zealand – Te Pōkai Tara is committed to achieving;

 stronger networks between women, both within universities and nationally.
 Participants have gone on to collaborate on research or producing papers;

 greater leadership skills for women attending, whether in research, teaching or administration; and

 a better environment in universities and tertiary organisations, through more women leaders who are strong, capable and confident.

 Women from a wide variety of disciplines, backgrounds, ages and geographical areas have attended the courses.
 Read the profiles of some participants from previous programmes.
 So far, 473 women have attended the courses; 258 academic women and 215 professional staff.
 All of New Zealand’s 8 universities have sent participants.

 A NZUWiL Infographic summarising 12+ years of achievements is here.

-A group of NZUWiL Alumni have organised and got funding and senior leadership support for further symposiums held biennially and hosted in Wellington, Dunedin, Auckland and Christchurch.
+A group of NZUWiL Alumni have funding and senior leadership support for further symposiums held biennially and hosted in Wellington, Dunedin, Auckland and Christchurch.
 NZUWiL Alumni, in liaison with the NZUWiL Steering Group, have hosted regional based alumni roadshows.